Azure/azure-functions-templates/Functions.Templates/Documentation/documentDBIn.md

 #### Settings for Cosmos DB input binding

+The following settings can be specified in either the portal or by using the `function.json` in the Advanced Editor with the corresponding property names:

-- `name` : Variable name used in function code for the document.
+- **Document parameter name** or `name` : Variable name used in function code for the document.
-- `type` : must be set to "documentdb".
+- **Input type** or `type` : must be set to "documentdb".
+This parameter is automatically set if using the Azure Portal.
-- `databaseName` : The database containing the document.
+- **Database name** or `databaseName` : The database containing the document.
-- `collectionName` : The collection containing the document.
+- **Collection name** or `collectionName` : The collection containing the document.
-- `id` : The Id of the document to retrieve.
+- **Document ID** or `id` : The Id of the document to retrieve.
 This property supports bindings similar to `{queueTrigger}`, which will use the string value of the queue message as the document Id.
+This property is optional in the Azure Portal.
-- `sqlQuery` : A Cosmos DB SQL query used for retrieving multiple documents.
+- **SQL Query** or `sqlQuery` : A Cosmos DB SQL query used for retrieving multiple documents.
 The query supports runtime bindings.
 For example: `SELECT * FROM c where c.departmentId = {departmentId}`
-- `connection` : This string must be an Application Setting set to the endpoint for your Cosmos DB account.
+- **Cosmos DB account connection** or `connection` : This string must be an Application Setting set to the endpoint for your Cosmos DB account.
-- `direction`  : must be set to *"in"*.
+- **Input direction** or `direction`  : must be set to *"in"*.
+This parameter is automatically set if using the Azure Portal.

 The properties `id` and `sqlQuery` cannot be set at the same time.
 If neither `id` nor `sqlQuery` is set, the entire collection is retrieved.